lightbend/paradox/RELEASING.md

 * update version.sbt to next snapshot version
 * push commits and tag to github
 * close milestone on github and move any open issues to next milestone

+`publishSigned` will automatically push "normal" artifacts to oss.sonatype.org and sbt artifacts to bintray.
+You will need access rights / credentials both to `com.lightbend.paradox` on oss.sonatype.org and to `sbt-plugin-releases/sbt-paradox` on bintray.